Your character will be formed by how you face challenges.

 In the movies, this is what you would call the big plot twist.
 I knew I wanted to do SOMETHING with my life.
-I wanted to make the World a better place.
+I wanted to make the world a better place.
 I wanted to do something I believed in.
 I wanted to be part of something greater than myself.
 I felt the calling.

-But then I went the Army recruiter.
+But then I went to the Army recruiter.
 I told him that I wanted to jump out of airplanes and blow things up.
 He smiled and handed me a contract.

-A few years later, as a brand new 2nd Lieutenant, I was given the responsibility of leading a platoon of 4 M1A1 tanks, and the 14 Men who crewed them.
+A few years later, as a brand new 2nd Lieutenant, I was given the responsibility of leading a platoon of 4 M1A1 tanks and the 14 men who crewed them.
 Not quite the same as being the shift manager at Denny’s, right?
 We spent the better part of each day together for years, eating, sleeping, doing maintenance, joking around, doing maintenance, going to the National Training Center, doing maintenance, blowing things up, and then redeploying and doing maintenance.

-Only a few years later as a Captain, my first Company Command, I ended up in charge of 453 men and women, and was signed for my own installation in the Republic of Korea in the 2nd Infantry Division.
+Only a few years later as a Captain, my first Company Command, I ended up in charge of 453 men and women and was signed for my own installation in the Republic of Korea in the 2nd Infantry Division.
 I was making decisions that affected the lives of hundreds of men and women, as well as their families, within artillery range of the Demilitarized Zone.
 The point here is not chest-pounding bravado, but that the Army provided me with “opportunities to excel” which are pretty much unheard of in other professional arenas.
 And every few years, a new challenge came along.

 As a Major, I served as a Logistics Officer with the 160th Special Operations Aviation Regiment (SOAR).
 I had the privilege of deploying with the Nightstalkers to Afghanistan, in support of OPERATION ENDURING FREEDOM.
 I can tell you that Afghanistan was cold.